Dissurender/new-paper/src/content/blog/dsd-cohort.md

 - Further expanding my Spring Boot knowledge
 - Endpoint etiquette and normalization
-- Seperating my domains to promote maintainable code
+- Separating my domains to promote maintainable code
 - Consuming data from external APIs in Java
 - A LOT of git practice